-Surgery: The most conventional way for your doctor to correct bumps and humps.
+The most conventional way for your doctor to correct bumps and humps is with surgery.
 By filing down the bone and/or cartilage, the bump is smoothed out and the nose appears in better proportion.
 One thing to consider is that if the tip isn’t addressed, and just the humps and bumps are evened out, the outcome can be end up looking overdone or unbalanced.
 The various parts of the nose should be balanced to look natural.

 A Low, Wide Bridge

-How surgery fixes it: To raise the bridge, volume is added with cartilage from another part of the nose.
+To raise the bridge, volume is added with cartilage from another part of the nose.
 If there is no cartilage available, it can be taken from the ear or rib.
-When a bridge is too wide, the bones of the nose may need to be broken in order to make them narrower.
+When a bridge is too wide, the bones of the nose may need to be broken to make them narrower.

 A High Bridge